 But it will take more than willing labourers and motorised lathes to attract a younger generation to keep this great craft alive.
 “The four families who continue in this trade should be given awards,” Selvaraj says, adding that wood at fair prices should be made available and older craftsmen should get pensions.
 Fitting the anusu (the flared lower part of the instrument) to a new nadaswaram , Selvaraj stands up and respectfully hands over the instrument to the waiting musician.
 While the player, Muruganandham, coaxes complex tunes from the new — and initially reluctant — nadaswaram , Selvaraj tells me that there’s now talk of a GI (Geographical Indication) for ‘Narasingapettai nadaswarams ’.

 “Some officials came here and spoke to us,” Selvaraj says.
 “I’m told the GI is like a trademark, but I don’t know how it will benefit us.”
 The others don’t have much clarity either, but they’re confident they can ply their trade with or without its endorsement.
 Still, every morning, they wake up with worries: will they find some acha maram , will their sons sit down and learn from them, will the government recognise their contribution to music.

-This article was originally published in The Hindu.
-It is part of the series ‘Vanishing Livelihoods of Rural Tamil Nadu’ and is supported by a NFI National Media Award 2015.
+part of the series ‘Vanishing Livelihoods of Rural Tamil Nadu’ and is supported by a NFI National Media Award 2015.